BinaryMoon/wp-toolbelt/readme.txt

 2. Done.
 Everything else is setup automatically.

 == Changelog ==

+= 3.5.0 - 16th April 2022 =
+* Tidy HTML formatting.
+* Add aria-hidden to thumbnail images that have links duplicated by headings.
+Simplifies things for screen-reader users.
+* Improve sanitization checks in contact form.

+= 3.4.0 - 27th January 2022 =
+* Add module to Enable the Customizer in all themes.
+Great for using the Additional CSS module in block themes.

 = 3.3.1 - 18th June 2021 =
 * Update deprecated `block_categories` filter with `block_categories_all`